Check out this list of healthy holiday tips to learn how you can enjoy all the festivities without losing sight of your wellbeing!

 The holidays are also stressful times.
 Research shows that people tend to feel more stress around the holiday season – not to mention greater irritability and fatigue.
 (8) Whether it’s the financial strain, the nostalgia that brings you back to different times, or specific people that you manage to dodge all year except for this one season, one thing is certain- stress will arise.

-And even though I work as a Functional Diagnostic Nutritionist and detox expert…I am also human!
+And even though I work as a Naturopathic Doctor and detox expert…I am also human!
 I have fallen victim to the temptations of holiday treats and the burden of holiday stress just like anyone else!

 The good news is that there are some simple things you can do to help you support your health and manage stress so that it doesn’t ruin your holiday.